About the Addiction Blog Network

 About Amanda Andruzzi

-Amanda Andruzzi is a Certified Health Coach, founder of Symptom-Free Wellness and Hamptons SUP, and the author of Hope Street.
+Amanda Andruzzi, MPH, AADP, CHES, is a Certified Health Coach, founder of Symptom-Free Wellness, and the author of Hope Street.
 Her first book, Hope Street memoir is an inspirational story of one woman's frightening journey of co-addiction that led her to uncover courage, unbelievable strength and overcome great adversity.
-She resides with her daughter, husband, and 1 year old son on the North Fork of Long Island.
-More here.
+She resides with her daughter, husband, and two sons in Florida.

 Dominique Simon-Levine is a Ph.D. substance abuse researcher, who is in long-term recovery.
 She runs an award-winning program for families called Allies in Recovery.
 Founded in 2003, Allies in Recovery has helped hundreds of families to climb out of the abyss of addiction.
 Her work is featured on HBO and on alliesinrecovery.net.